 The benefits of two part adhesives include their high tensile and shear strength.
 Two part adhesives are able to fill gaps up to 10mm wide, while maintaining structural strength and characteristics.
-Two part adhesives have a five minute working life and a 12 minute fixing time.
+Two part adhesives come in a variety of open / working times from 5 minutes to 50 minutes with a fixture time of 12 mins to 120 minutes.
 Also, two part adhesives offer long-term environmental durability.

 3. When should I use two part adhesives?